 Chemistry, the science of transformation of matter, is often called central science because it connects life sciences and applied sciences together.
 With the interdisciplinary curriculum at McNeese, you’ll participate in various labs and use advanced software and instrumentation to study the structure and properties of complex molecules.

 Course work includes basic and applied undergraduate research, as well as options to minor in biological science, chemical engineering or physics.
-You can add a concentration that fits your interests and helps you achieve your career goals.
-Choose from areas of study in biochemistry, chemistry education, forensic chemistry, pre-medicine or pre-pharmacy to focus your field of study and help you achieve your career goals.
+You can also add a concentration in biochemistry, chemistry education, forensic chemistry, pre-medicine or pre-pharmacy to focus your field of study and help you achieve your career goals.

 The value of a bachelor’s degree in chemistry